Michigan Judges

 The Michigan Court of Appeals hears cases where someone is dissatisfied with the ruling of a circuit court judge or a jury.
 In most cases, the party that loses a legal argument in a Circuit Court can appeal to the Michigan Court of Appeals.
 Three judges preside over these appeals.
 A decision agreed to by two or all three judges is called the “majority opinion” and is the court’s ruling.

-The highest court in Michigan is called the Michigan Supreme Court.
-A Michigan Supreme Court judge is referred to as a “justice.”
+The highest court in Michigan is the Michigan Supreme Court, and a Supreme Court judge is referred to as a “justice.”
 There are seven justices in the Michigan Supreme Court, and the court generally hears cases where a party is dissatisfied with the Michigan Court of Appeals ruling.
 The court’s ruling is the decision that is agreed upon by the majority of the justices.

 Michigan does not have a public defender system for indigent defendants; however, those who cannot afford privately retained lawyers can seek court-appointed counsel.
 Good, affordable legal representation is available for those seeking a criminal defense lawyer.